Informfully/Documentation/docs/source/install.rst

 ...

-Next Stap: Run the Code
+Next Step: Run the Code
 -------------------------

-Please see the next instruction page for `Running the Code <https://informfully.readthedocs.io/en/latest/native.html>`_`Running the Code <https://informfully.readthedocs.io/en/latest/development.html>`_
+Please see the next instruction page for `Running the Code <https://informfully.readthedocs.io/en/latest/development.html>`_